babel-utils/babel-plugin-tester/README.md

 ```

 > It seems recent versions of Jest already ship with easier-to-read snapshots,
 > making this serializer redundant.
-Hence, the built-in custom serializer will
+Therefore, the built-in custom serializer
-> be removed entirely in a future version of babel-plugin-tester.
+> will likely be removed entirely in a future version of babel-plugin-tester.

 ### Formatting Output with Prettier

-By default, a formatter is included which formats all babel output with
+By default, a [formatter][63] is used which formats all babel output with
-[prettier][76].
-It will look for a prettier configuration relative to the file
+[prettier][43].
+It will [look for][44] a prettier configuration file relative to
-that's being tested or the current working directory.
-If it can't find one, then
+the file that's being tested or the current working directory.
+If it ca not find
-it uses the default configuration for prettier.
+one, then it uses the default configuration for prettier.

 This makes your snapshots easier to read and your expectations easier to write,
-but if you'd like to disable this feature, you can either use the [`pure`
+but if you would like to disable this feature, you can either use the [`pure`
-import][77] to disable automatic formatting (along with snapshot serialization)
+import][79] to disable automatic formatting (along with snapshot serialization)
 or you can override the `formatResult` option manually like so:

 ```javascript